HomeBMW

 4-Year/50,000-Mile Warranty

 BMW’s new-vehicle and powertrain warranties last four years or 50,000 miles, whichever happens first.
-This guarantee is typical for European luxury car makers.
+This is typical for European luxury car makers.
 Roadside assistance is included for that period, but with unlimited mileage.
 Scheduled maintenance is free for three years or 36,000 miles, which is less typical.

 Safety

 The M2 Coupe hasn’t been crash-tested by any agencies in the United States.
 This generation of 2 Series Coupe earned four stars out of a possible five from the Euro NCAP program.
-Standard safety equipment includes forward collision warning with automatic emergency braking and blind-spot monitoring.
+Standard safety equipment includes forward collision warning with automatic emergency braking, and blind-spot monitoring.

 What did you think of this review?